bghammill/bghammill.github.io/ims-05-infer/ims-05-lesson-07/index.md

-## Hypothesis testing for a differnece in two means via simulation
+## Inference for a difference in two means

 In this lesson we demonstrate setting up and conducting a hypothesis test to compare means from two independent distributions using simulation.